vitkovski/Master-Thesis---REST-API-MATLAB-PCA-analysis-of-a-Siemens-cloud-based-heating-node/README.md

 showed that the principal components analysis is able to correctly indicate the unusual values ​​received from the sensors, which can be used to notify the user remotely.

-Note: API requests could be wrapped in a function, with these number of requests and necessity to build up vectors after requests I just copy-pasted it
+Note: API requests could be wrapped in a function